Tricertops/Typed/README.md

 Typed version fo the basic foundation classes are already provided.

+Alternatively, you can use `typedef`’d variants in a form of `NSStringArray`, `NSNumberMutableSet` or `NSStringToNSNumberDictionary`.
+All these types are written without the pointer star `*`.

 ### Casting
 Objects stored as typed collections type are in fact Foundation collections (`NSArray`, `NSSet`, `NSDictionary`, …).
 The type-checking trick is made at **compile-time** using customized protocol interface.